borg286/sevtech/README.md

 * When teleporting between worlds with a magic map, it might stop updating in the Twilight Forest.
 Save, quit & reload while in TF solves this.
 Storing the maps in a chest inside the Twilight Forest doesn't bypass this issue.

+* Same applies to progression breaking bug: for example, if you've killed Twilight Lich, but still you’re getting Hunger in Swamp biome, just Save, quit and reload inside Swamp.

 * Vanilla ore veins spawn in the Twilight Forest, and due to the dimension's lower surface height can be a lot easier to reach, or in some cases even be found right at the surface.

 * If you notice a lot of FPS lag while in Twilight Forest, try reducing your view distance.
 This kind of stuttering is usually related to minecraft trying to render too many textures.